 That’s great!
-Spike is the perfect place for you thanks to our Unified Inbox that combines the inboxes of all your accounts into one convenient place!
+Spike is the perfect place for you thanks to the Unified Inbox.
+The Unified Inbox combines the inboxes of all your accounts into one convenient place!
 You can browse them separately if you like to focus on work when at work and ignore it after hours.

-Either view all accounts in Unified view or check them one by one:
+Either view all accounts in Unified view or keep them separate:

 How can I add another email address?